Frequently Asked Questions

 How do I apply to Laurelwood Preschool?

-All registration is done online or by mail, on a lottery system based on electronic receipt or postmark, respectively, so it is important to apply and pay the $75 registration fee and May tuition on the date indicated on the Registration Form.
+All registration is done online, on a lottery system based on electronic receipt, so it is important to apply and pay the $85 registration fee and May tuition.
 Click here for Registration.

 What happens after my child is accepted?

-Acceptance letters and the Acceptance Forms Checklist are delivered to families in March.
-Your child’s placement at Laurelwood Preschool is secured by the completion and submission of the Admissions Forms and the payment of the $40 cleaning deposit and April tuition by May 1st.
+Acceptance letters and the Acceptance Forms Checklist are delivered to families in July.
+Your child’s placement at Laurelwood Preschool is secured by the completion and submission of the Admissions Forms and the payment of the $40 cleaning deposit and April tuition.

 What does tuition include?